Christopher Knight (actor): Return to television

 Continuing to pursue TV opportunities, Knight appeared on VH1's fourth season of The Surreal Life.
-The show garnered Knight more attention than he had received in quite some time, in part because he appeared shirtless on the show, revealing a well-built body.
-During his stint on the show, he began a romance with castmate model Adrianne Curry, winner of America's Next Top Model cycle 1, who is almost 25 years younger than Knight.
+The show garnered Knight more attention than he had received in quite some time.
+During his stint on the show, he began a romance with castmate model Adrianne Curry, winner of America's Next Top Model cycle 1.
 After the show, the two moved in together and got engaged, as documented on the VH1 series My Fair Brady, which premiered on September 11, 2005.
-The series was renewed for another season, and the couple wed in Curry's hometown of Joliet, Illinois, on May 29, 2006, in a Gothic-style wedding.

-Knight participated in VH-1's retrospective miniseries, I Love The '70s: Volume II.
+Knight participated in VH-1's retrospective miniseries I Love The '70s: Volume II.
 He, his family, and friends appeared on the season finale of NBC's Celebrity Family Feud on July 29, 2008.

-During the 2008–09 television season, Knight hosted the syndicated game show, Trivial Pursuit: America Plays.
-He has hosted a series of Jonathan Goodson-produced game show specials for the Michigan Lottery, Make Me Rich.
-The first special was scheduled for October 16, 2009, with a second scheduled for February 2010.
-The show aired periodically until early 2012.
+During the 2008–09 television season, Knight hosted the syndicated game show Trivial Pursuit: America Plays.
+Between 2009 and 2012, he hosted a series of Jonathan Goodson-produced game show specials for the Michigan Lottery, Make Me Rich.
 Knight joined the other Brady Bunch cast members in the 2019 television series A Very Brady Renovation on HGTV.
-In 2021, he starred in the Lifetime Christmas movie, Blending Christmas, alongside his Brady Bunch co-stars Barry Williams, Mike Lookinland, Susan Olsen, and Robbie Rist.
+In 2021, he starred in the Lifetime Christmas movie Blending Christmas, alongside his Brady Bunch co-stars Barry Williams, Mike Lookinland, Susan Olsen, and Robbie Rist.

 In 2022, Knight, Williams, and Lookinland competed in season eight of The Masked Singer as "Mummies".
 They were eliminated in the third episode, which aired as the October 3 "TV Theme Night" alongside Daymond John as "Fortune Teller".

 On June 28, 2024, Knight appeared as a guest on Toon In With Me, which airs on MeTV.

+Move into production

+In 2019, Knight and Emmy-nominated producer Phil Viardo founded Former Prodigy Media, a production company based in Los Angeles.
+In 2023, the company released Truelove, an award winning documentary film about Callie Truelove, a teenager with Williams syndrome.
+Knight also appears in the film.

 Personal life

 Knight has been married four times.
 Knight proposed to his third wife, model and reality television personality Adrianne Curry, on the season finale of My Fair Brady, on VH1, which aired on November 6, 2005.
 The show was renewed for a second season that began in June 2006, and focused on the couple's wedding preparations.
 The couple wed in Curry's hometown of Joliet, Illinois, on May 29, 2006, in a gothic-style wedding.
-Knight's manager, Phil Viardo, told a celebrity gossip website on May 29, 2011, that Knight and Curry were announcing their separation.
+Knight's manager, Phil Viardo, told a celebrity gossip website on May 29, 2011 that Knight and Curry were announcing their separation.
 The date was the couple's fifth wedding anniversary.
 On February 2, 2012, on G4's Attack of the Show, Curry said the divorce had been finalized.
 He married his fourth wife, Cara Kokenes, in November 2016.